A Positive, Forward-looking Vision

 - Raffles are now administratively approved by the City Attorney’s office.
 For years, Raffles were approved by the Mayor and City Council.
 In 2014, 34 raffles were administratively approved, which provides much better customer service.

 - Event Permits (for items such as minor street closures and parking space closures for special events) were once ALL approved by the Mayor and City Council.
-Last year, 71 of the 90 event permits were approved administratively by our Chief of Police.
+In 2014, 71 of the 90 event permits were approved administratively by our Chief of Police.
 Only the big permits (such as Parade of Lights and Summer Nights) are now coming to the Mayor/Council.

 Infrastructure and focusing on existing Streets and Utility needs